-- Communication with athletes is via a parent/s (e-mail/phone text). - Copy in the parent or another British Swimming personnel member into all communications directly sent to the athlete. - Never discuss any matter other than in respect of their training or the sport. - Never use inappropriate language or discuss matters of a personal nature. - Maintain appropriate coach/athlete boundaries in all communications. - Report any inappropriate communications sent to you or that you become aware of. - If you are communicating with an athlete on a matter you feel you cannot share with others as it may cause a breach of trust with the athlete make your Lead Person aware.
-They will advise on handling difficult matters appropriately. - Do not have your athletes as friends on facebook.
+- Communication with athletes is via a parent/s (e-mail/phone text). - Copy in the parent or another British Swimming personnel member into all communications directly sent to the athlete. - Never discuss any matter other than in respect of their training or the sport. - Never use inappropriate language or discuss matters of a personal nature. - Maintain appropriate coach/athlete boundaries in all communications. - Report any inappropriate communications sent to you or that you become aware of.

+- If you are communicating with an athlete on a matter you feel you cannot share with others as it may cause a breach of trust with the athlete make your Lead Person aware.
+They will advise on handling difficult matters appropriately. - Do not have your athletes as friends on social media platforms (Facebook, Twitter, Instagram, etc).
 To do so could be misinterpreted and may expose the young person to information that is inappropriate for an athlete to see.
-Be aware of other social media posting, for example twitter and review Social Media Policies regularly. - Wherever possible use "group communication" to your athletes that is fully open and transparent i.e. group facility on "Whatsapp".
+Be aware of other social media posting, and review Social Media Policies regularly. - Wherever possible use "group communication" to your athletes that is fully open and transparent i.e. group facility on "WhatsApp" or "Team App".